BrumPHP/Assets/code-of-conduct.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-Exhibitors, sponsors or vendor booths, or similar entities/activities associated with the conference in any way, are also subject to the anti-harassment policy.
-In particular and if applicable, any exhibitors at the event should not use sexualized images, activities, or other material.
-Booth staff (including volunteers) should not wear, give away or otherwise use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment while at Hackference 2018.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for Hackference 2018.
+Excessive swearing and offensive jokes are not appropriate for our events.

-If a participant engages in behavior that violates this code of conduct, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.
+If a participant engages in behavior that violates this code of conduct, the organisers may take any action they deem appropriate, including warning the offender or a ban from all further events.

 ## Contact Information

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of Hackference 2018 staff or a volunteer.
-Hackference 2018 staff will be pointed out to you at the beginning of the event.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact an organizer.

-If the matter is especially urgent, please call or contact any of these individuals:

-* Mike Elsmore at +44 7816961602 or mike@hackference.co.uk
+The organisers are:
+James (Jim) Seconde
+Matt Rose

-An anonymous number will be available closer to the event.
+An organiser will always be available at an event.

-Hackference 2018 staff and volunteers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
-We value your attendance.

 ## Procedure for Handling Harassment